silentorb/marloth-story/books/fairytale/part6.md

 "Maybe so, maybe not.
 It's a chance I'm willing to take.
 James, this isn't just for me, it's for you too!
 When I am dead, I will have more to offer you.
-You will be free to hurt me without any guilt.
+You will be free to hurt me without guilt.
 I know that's what you want."

 James reached out and grabbed her by the throat.
 "Stop tempting me!" he